 Functional medicine is a new way of looking at medical practice.
 We look at your health holistically, taking things like environmental and lifestyle factors into consideration to diagnose and treat illness.
 This means that in addition to prescribing medication, we can use strategies like diet, exercise, and stress transformation to help you take control of your health and live the life you want to be living.

 Here at Tri-Cities Functional Medicine, our medical director is a licensed doctor who has completed advanced clinical training in functional medicine.
-He spends more time with our practice members than regular doctors spend with their patients in order to conduct a thorough physical examination, take a detailed health history, order in-depth labs, and get to know who you are as a person so he can help you figure out what’s causing your symptoms and achieve your long-term health goals.
+He spends more time with our practice members than regular doctors spend with their patients in order to get to know you and your health concerns.
+Once results are back he conducts a thorough review of findings and discusses treatment plan options.
 He doesn’t do this alone.
 Our health coaches are here to support you through the journey and help you implement your individualized treatment plan so you can get your life back.

 In other words, we’re here to support the unique expression of health for each individual.